Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Abstract

 \section{Abstract}

 Recent studies have shown LLMs possess \textit{some} ability to improve their responses when given external feedback.
 However, it remains unclear how effectively and thoroughly these models can incorporate extrinsic feedback.
-In an ideal scenario, if LLMs receive near-perfect and complete feedback, we would expect them to \emph{fully} integrate the feedback and change their incorrect answers to correct ones.
+In an ideal scenario, if LLMs receive near-perfect and complete feedback, we would expect them to \emph{fully} integrate the feedback and reach correct solutions.
 In this paper, we systematically investigate LLMs' ability to incorporate feedback by designing a controlled experimental environment.
 For each problem, a solver model attempts a solution, then a feedback generator with access to \textit{near-complete} ground-truth answers produces targeted feedback, after which the solver tries again.
-We evaluate this pipeline across a diverse range of tasks, including math reasoning, knowledge reasoning, scientific reasoning, and general multi-domain evaluations with state-of-the-art language models including Claude 3.7 (with and without extended thinking).
+We evaluate this pipeline across a diverse range of tasks, including math reasoning, knowledge reasoning, scientific reasoning, and general multi-domain evaluations with state-of-the-art language models including Claude 3.7 with extended thinking.
 Surprisingly, even under these near-ideal conditions, \textit{solver models consistently show resistance to feedback}, a limitation that we term \PHENOMENON.
 To mitigate this limitation, we experiment with sampling-based strategies like progressive temperature increases and explicit rejection of previously attempted incorrect answers, which yield improvements but still fail to help models achieve target performance.
-We also perform a rigorous exploration of potential causes of \PHENOMENON{}, ruling out factors such as model overconfidence and data familiarity.
-We hope that highlighting this issue in LLMs and ruling out several apparent causes will help future research in self-improvement.
+We analyze \PHENOMENON{} and find that models' confidence on specific questions, measured by semantic entropy, predicts feedback resistance: high-confidence predictions remain resistant to external correction.
+We hope that highlighting this issue in LLMs will help future research in self-improvement.